 By adding the following proviso:

 Authority in the Father is nothing but the relation of principle.
 (De Potentia, Question 10, Article 1, Point 17)

-In short, the Father in effect is a principle above/before a principle; or in other words the Personal principle that is the origin of the Son, as well as a dual-Personal principle (Father + Son), is the principle/origin of the Holy Spirit.
+In short, the Father in effect is a principle above/before a principle; or in other words the Personal principle that is the origin of the Son, as well as a dual-Personal principle (Father + Son), for the principle/origin of the Holy Spirit.

 As I postulated above, there is some sense that “the Father is solely the principle in another way” than the “one” principle/spiration (which includes both the Father and Son) of the Holy Spirit’s procession–by the criteria that Augustine and Aquinas give.
 According to Aquinas, the principle of the Father is purely relational—i.e. He is the Father of the Son, which by being unbegotten makes him a principle above/before the Son, who is only part of the principle of the Holy Spirit.
 The principle of the Spirit’s causation is in addition to principle of the Son’s causation, as the principle of the Son precedes that of the Spirit, whose principle requires the Son to exist.

 Elsewhere, “St Thomas” parses the interesting Latin term “auctor,” which in Latin theology means “Author” or “Originator” explaining “that the name auctor denotes the principle which does not derive its being from another [quoting Aquinas]: ‘This is why, even though [while] the Son can be called principle [of the Holy Spirit], only the Father is named auctor.’
 The name auctor thus denotes the relation of principle found in the person of the Father.”
 (Giles Emery, The Trinitarian Theology of Thomas Aquinas, p.
 159)